WandrilleD/pyKleeBarcode/README.md

-Computes the indicator vectors of the DNA sequences of a number of individuals or groups or individuals (typically, species), from the diversity represented in a given Ssum matrix according to the definitions of "A scalable method for analysis and display of DNA sequences" by Sirovitch et alii
+Computes the indicator vectors of the DNA sequences of a number of individuals or groups or individuals (typically, species), from the diversity represented in a given reference matrix according to the definitions of "A scalable method for analysis and display of DNA sequences" by Sirovitch et alii

 optional arguments: